department-of-veterans-affairs/vagov-content/pages/claim-or-appeal-status.md

 - What you've claimed
 - Your representative for VA claims

-**Note:** You can only upload documents to support your initial claim online.
-You can't upload documents to support an appeal online.
+**Note:** You can only upload documents online to support your initial claim.
+You can't upload documents online to support an appeal.
 </div>
 </div>
 </div>